-- 2. What resources will you use to research? - Vegetable Garden Weed Management (not an official Fact Sheet or CMG GardenNote). - Natural Herbicides for Landscape Weed Management (not an official Fact Sheet or CMG GardenNote). - 3.
-What recommendations might you provide? - Spray PATHS between raised beds (hard to see in the above slide of Scenario 1) with glyphosate or a burndown natural or organic product (horticultural vinegar or 20% acetic acid, or clove or citrus oil products, etc.) and cover paths with mulch (four to six inches deep). - If the TALL weeds are annuals (in this case it was marestail, aka horseweed, aka Conyza canadensis), CUT them off at the base, just at the soil surface.
-They will not grow back, and you do not disturb the soil (the weed seed bank) by pulling them.
+- Vegetable Garden Weed Management (not an official fact sheet or CMG note) - Natural Herbicides for Landscape Weed Management (not an official fact sheet or CMG note)

+• Spray PATHS between raised beds (hard to see here) with glyphosate or a burndown natural/organic product (horticultural vinegar/20% acetic acid, clove/citrus oil product, etc) and cover paths with bark chip mulch (4-6 inches deep).

+- If the TALL weeds are annuals (in this case it was marestail, aka horseweed), CUT them off at the base, just at the soil surface.
+They won't grow back, and you don't disturb the soil (the weed seed bank) by pulling them.
 Also, leaving the root system in the soil adds organic matter.
 However, if they are perennials (thistle, bindweed), cutting them off once is futile.
-BEST to apply glyphosate/Roundup (but nothing with "extended control" or "ground clear" on the label).
-Glyphosate alone will not have any soil residual and will provide a good level of perennial weed control with a single application (NOT total control, but WAY better than spraying them with a horticultural vinegar or oil-based burndown organic product).
-If they do not want to apply glyphosate, then multiple, (three to six times, whenever they grow back) repeated applications of the natural products can eventually kill the tough perennial weeds. - Other options include solarizing the raised beds, and thick sheet mulching, though both of these are not likely to control bindweed well, as it will escape around the edges of the raised beds. - Depending on the time of the year, they could then plant into the beds (plant into the dead weeds...leaving them as mulch, or remove dead weeds, plant, then mulch around plants or between rows.
-The key is to prevent NEW WEEDS from coming up and taking over again. - The two major keys to successful weed management anywhere are: 1) break the life cycle of the plant (keep it from reproducing), and 2) provide competition (shading by plants, and MULCH).
+BEST to apply glyphosate/Roundup (but nothing with "extended control" or "Groundclear" on the label).
+Glyphosate alone will not have any soil residual and will provide a good level of perennial weed control with a single application (NOT total control, but WAY better than spraying them with a hort vinegar or oil-based burndown organic product).
+If they don't want to apply glyphosate, then multiple, repeat (3-6 times, whenever they grow back) applications of the natural products can eventually kill the tough perennial weeds. - Other options include solarizing the raised beds, and thick sheet mulching though both of these are not likely to control bindweed well, as it will escape around the edges of the raised beds.
+My experience with solarizing raised beds for bindweed control is that it doesn't work well for bindweed. - Depending on the time of the year, they could then plant into the beds (plant into the dead weeds...leaving them as mulch or remove dead weeds, plant, then mulch around plants or between rows.
+The key is to prevent NEW WEEDS from coming up and taking over again. - The 2 major keys to successful weed management anywhere are: 1) break the life cycle of the plant (keep it from reproducing), and 2) provide competition (shading by plants, and MULCH!).

-SCENARIO 1, Part 2
+SCENARIO 1: Ready to Clean Up & Grow Part 2